Consult a Doctor

 Some complications that can result from uncontrolled high blood pressure include:

-• Heart failure: This results when the heart can’t pump enough blood and oxygen to organs like the brain, kidney, lungs etc.
+• Heart failure: This results when the heart can’t pump enough blood and oxygen to organs like the brain, kidneys, lungs, etc.

 1. Death: Irregular heartbeats caused by a hypertensive crisis can result in sudden death.